A Guide to Sending Closing Letters to Clients

 • It can close the chapter, but doesn’t have to close the book.
 Bear in mind that a case-closing letter is just a formal way to note the conclusion of a specific case.
 It doesn’t mean that you can’t represent the client in the future on other matters.

 • They help you avoid unintentional miscommunication about representation.
 Sending a closing letter to clients helps you avoid challenging ethical situations where a client thinks that you’re still their attorney after you’ve closed their case.
 Putting your end of representation for a specific matter in writing ensures they’re aware of the situation.
 It also helps protect you from erroneous claims that you didn’t perform duties that you were responsible for, which is key, as miscommunication is a common source of malpractice claims for lawyers.
+Essentially, closing letters are a prudent risk management tool in the event of a future dispute relating to the scope or duration of your representation.

 • They provide customers with a client-centered experience.
 Remember: While you deal with legal issues every day, it’s likely a stressful and uncertain time for your clients.
 By taking the time to communicate clearly about the status of their matter—even at the end—you reduce uncertainty and help put clients at ease.